phumzani101/news-redux-node/README.md

 and run
 `npm i`
 then
-`npm run start-client` to start to start the app
-Runs the app in the development mode.<br />
+`npm run start-client` to start to run the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.